elBukkit/MagicPlugin/Magic/MIGRATION.md

    This was used, for instance, in the rocket spell.
 Please change start to launch if you were using these.
  - The Magic.create.* permissions is now given by default.
 This means if you have /mgive permission, you can use it to create any item.
 This permission can be negated to go back to the previous behavior.
+ - The crafting recipe parameter "substitue" was mis-spelled and has been fixed to "substitute".
+I'm guessing no one has ever used this.

 # 8.1